Eyad-Alqaysi/Covid_CT_SCAN_website/README.md

 # Covid_CT_SCAN_website
 ## this is the Link : https://eyad-alqaysi.github.io/Covid_CT_SCAN_website/
-you should wait the model to load .. it will never load hahahaha i'm trying to solve it and make it load
+you should wait the model to load .. <br>
+it will never load hahahaha<br>
+i'm trying to solve it and make it load<br>